Red Hat Enterprise Linux: Updates

 Any 7.y.z EUS channel where y is greater than 1.

-The standard base channel for Red Hat Enterprise Linux 7, which is the most recent minor release aka rhel 7Y where y is the latest greatest.
+The standard base channel for Red Hat Enterprise Linux 7, which is the most recent minor release aka rhel 7Y where y is the latest.

-One can not go back in time, aka 7.5.z to 7.4.z and will NOT be supported.
+One cannot downgrade to an older version, for example, from 7.5.z to 7.4.z, as this is not supported.

 RHEL 6

 Red Hat Enterprise Linux 6 was forked from Fedora 12 and contains many backported features from Fedora 13 and 14.